im-wrek/reconstruct/README.md

 Get the model on the [Creator Store](https://create.roblox.com/store/asset/17385700566) OR
 Download the .rbxm file [here](https://github.com/im-wrek/reconstruct/raw/main/Reconstruct.rbxm)

+> [!NOTE]
+> This module does NOT fully reconstruct some data-types, I plan to add support for most or if not all data-types.
+>
+> To add your own (or modify existing data-types), follow [this](./AYO.md) guide.

 [^1]: true or false
 [^2]: anything with double-quotes, single-quotes or backticks, see [strings](https://create.roblox.com/docs/luau/strings)